bitcoin/bitcoin/doc/developer-notes.md

 code.
   - Variable (including function arguments) and namespace names are all lowercase and may use `_` to separate words (snake_case).
-    - Class member variables have a `m_` prefix.
+    - Class member variables have a `m_` prefix, to indicate when variable references in the code implicitly access the current class instance.
-    - Global variables have a `g_` prefix.
+    - Global variables have a `g_` prefix, to indicate when code is accessing global state.
   - Constant names are all uppercase, and use `_` to separate words.
   - Enumerator constants may be `snake_case`, `PascalCase` or `ALL_CAPS`.
     This is a more tolerant policy than the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Renum-caps),
     which recommend using `snake_case`.
 Please use what seems appropriate.
-  - Class names, function names, and method names are UpperCamelCase (PascalCase).
-Do not prefix class names with `C`.
+  - Type/class names, standalone function names, and static method names are UpperCamelCase.
+Instance method names can be lowerCamelCase, to indicate when code is calling implicit instance member functions.
+    Class names should not be prefixed with `C`.
+    - If an existing method name is named with UpperCamelCase, `this->` may be used as a prefix when called to readily distinguish it from a function, e.g.
+      `this->Example()`.
   - Test suite naming convention: The Boost test suite in file `src/test/foo_tests.cpp` should be named `foo_tests`.
 Test suite names must be unique.